Favourited 1013 times

 I would like to engage with and complement the local community.
 This has been going well and we have formed strong ties and friendships..
 The Portuguese are charming people.

 I would like to hold an annual large festivals (over 100 people) plus smaller parties through the year.
-Our next big event will be a folk and world music festival in the town 14th and 15th June 2019 but we will probably have some smaller events before.
+Our next big event is a planned New Years Eve party at Julia's river beach cafe.

 I would like to reforest the entire valley with native/food forest trees.
-Last year we sold and felled several hundred Eucalyptus and Pine trees.
+Two years ago we sold and felled several hundred Eucalyptus and Pine trees.
 This area has escaped the forest fires for decades but it was sensible to make the farm safer.
 The area around the house is now clear, safe and planted with fruit trees.